Edward II: Childhood, personality and appearance

 Edward grew up to be tall and muscular, and was considered good-looking by the standards of the period.
 He had a reputation as a competent public speaker and was known for his generosity to household staff.
 Unusually, he enjoyed rowing, as well as hedging and ditching, and enjoyed associating with labourers and other lower-class workers.
 (Note: The historian Seymour Phillips notes, however, that there is relatively little hard evidence to support the statements made by contemporaries about Edward's enjoyment of rural pastimes.)
 This behaviour was not considered normal for the nobility of the period and attracted criticism from contemporaries.

 In 1290, Edward's father had confirmed the Treaty of Birgham, in which he promised to marry his six-year-old son to the young Margaret of Norway, who had a potential claim to the crown of Scotland.
 Margaret died later that year, bringing an end to the plan.
 Edward's mother, Eleanor, died shortly afterwards, followed by his grandmother, Eleanor of Provence.
 Edward I was distraught at his wife's death and held a huge funeral for her; his son inherited the County of Ponthieu from Eleanor.
-Next, a French marriage was considered for the young Edward, to help secure a lasting peace with France, but King Philip IV's refusal to release fortresses in Gascony offered by Edward I provoked the Gascon War in 1294.
+Next, a French marriage was considered for the young Edward, to help secure a lasting peace with France.
+As part of the arrangement, Edward I offered fortresses in Gascony but King Philip IV, who occupied the fortresses, refused to release them, provoking the Gascon War in 1294.
 The idea was replaced with the proposal of a marriage to a daughter of the rebellious Guy, Count of Flanders, but this too failed after King Philip was able to have the proposed bride sent to Paris.